 The camera includes a 1,010 mAh removable battery (with an LED to notify you the battery status of the camera) and support for WiFi, Bluetooth 4.0 and microSD support up to 64GB (not included in the box).
 Thanks to the WiFi connectivity (up to 100 metres), you can easily share the pictures and videos from the camera to your computer.
 Moreover, the camera supports Bluetooth remote control, app and also includes a micro HDMI port that supports live video previews while recording, which is pretty cool.

 While we love the camera quality and the performance of YI action camera, the lack of water resistance might be a hindrance for some.
-Also, Xiaomi hasn’t included any mounts whatsoever out of the box with the camera.
+Also, YI Technology hasn’t included any mounts whatsoever out of the box with the camera.
 However, you can buy various mounts and accessories like the waterproof casing, silicon casing, chest mount, wrist strap, head mount and more.
-Xiaomi offers the YI action camera in two variants, one with just the camera and a USB cable and the other with an additional selfie stick.
+YI Technology offers the Xiaoyi action camera in two variants, one with just the camera and a USB cable and the other with an additional selfie stick.